 Leo Fender, alongside his trusted crew, realized they had hit upon a truly unique, world changing design, simply by trying to “one-up” their competitor, Gibson.
 This attitude led to the development of a distinctive image coupled with unique features that ultimately produced a sound that could not be achieved with a Gibson.

 Another innovation by Fender was the Tremolo bridge, that used springs to let players alter the pitch of single notes and chords.
-Whether it was a vibrato type shake, or just dipping a chord below its pitch and back to center, the Fender tremolo bridge became a mainstay in the electric guitar community.
+Whether it was a vibrato type shake, or just dipping a chord below its pitch and back to center, the Fender tremolo bridge became a mainstay community, now a staple on all of the best electric guitars.

 Get your mind blown by Jeff Beck above, melting faces with the whammy bar.
 Then proceed to…